Mr. Lawrence is a partner and head of the firm's Pennsylvania Office.

 Mr. Lawrence is President of the James A. Finnegan Fellowship Foundation, which provides scholarships, stipends and internships to Pennsylvania students who express an interest in state government.
+Mr. Lawrence is a member of the Finance Committee of the Board of Directors of the Agnes Irwin School in Rosemont, Pennsylvania.
 In addition, he serves as an Alumni Interviewer for Georgetown University.

 He has enjoyed success in a wide variety of cases.

-He currently represents Aetna in the In re Neurontin Mktg. & Sales Practices Litig., 712 F.3d 51 (1st Cir.
-2013) (holding drug manufacturers accountable to health insurers for damages attributable to marketing fraud), and, as the representative of a certified class, in In re Wellbutrin XL Antitrust Litig., 282 F.R.D.
+He represented Aetna in the recently resolved In re Neurontin Mktg. & Sales Practices Litig., 712 F.3d 51 (1st Cir.
+2013) (holding drug manufacturers accountable to health insurers for damages attributable to marketing fraud), and currently as the representative of a certified class, in In re Wellbutrin XL Antitrust Litig., 282 F.R.D.
 126 (E.D.
 Pa.
 2011) and In re Wellbutrin XL Antitrust Litig., 756 F. Supp.
 2d 670 (E.D.
 Pa.
 2010) (the first decision to allow class action prosecution of antitrust claims under New York law).